Lipids are fat-like molecules that circulate in your bloodstream. They can also be found in cells and tissue throughout

-Your doctor may also want to do a regular cholesterol check if you’ve recently started a medication to help lower LDL to see if the drug is working.
+Your doctor may also want to order a regular cholesterol check if you’ve recently started a medication to help lower your LDL level to see if the drug is working.

 LDL levels tend to rise as people age.
 The same isn’t true for HDL levels.
 A sedentary lifestyle can lead to lower HDL levels and higher LDL and total cholesterol numbers.

-Dyslipidemia is a serious risk factor of heart disease, but it’s treatable for most people.
+Dyslipidemia is a serious risk factor of heart disease, but for most people, it’s treatable.
 Along with diet and lifestyle changes, people with high LDL levels often need medication to help keep LDL levels within a healthy range.

 If you’re prescribed a statin, but have side effects such as muscle aches, tell your doctor.
 A lower dose or a different type of statin may be effective and lessen any side effects.

 You may need to use statins or another cholesterol-lowering drug for life.
-You shouldn’t stop taking the medication unless instructed by your doctor, even if you’ve reached your cholesterol goals.
+You shouldn’t stop taking the medication unless your doctor instructs you to do so, even if you’ve reached your cholesterol goals.

 Other medications that help lower LDL and triglyceride levels can include:

 - bile acid-binding resins